jeangoisse/FSFTweaksLite/README.md

 - Randy Random incident Fixes
 - Tidy crops textures

-The reasoning behind not include some of the tweaks are : some mods do it better and Tweaks Galore from Neurotix can act as a replacement for them.
+The reasoning behind not include some of the tweaks are : some mods do it better or Tweaks Galore from Neurotix can act as a replacement for them.

 As always this will not be put on the workshop.